prebid/addressability-framework/mvp-spec/website-implementation.md

 | source  | Source object          | The source contains the data for identifying and trusting the CMP that signed lastly the Preferences.<br /> <table><tr><th>Field</th><th>Type</th><th>Details</th></tr><tr><td>domain</td><td>String</td><td>The domain of the CMP.</td></tr><tr><td>timestamp</td><td>Integer</td><td>The timestamp of the signature.</td></tr><tr><td>signature</td><td>String</td><td>Encoded signature in UTF-8 of the CMP.</td></tr></table>|
 <!--partial-end-->

+The Preferences object list all the preferences of a user in a dictionary.
+For now, there is only one preference ("opt-in").

 **3. Generate the Seed**